UTD-CS-Classroom/team5-project/Requirements/README.md

 * Security and privacy connect to handling of personal data and uploaded files (5, 6, 7, 8, 9, 11, 12).

 ### 5. Adaptability – can it be changed later?
-* The hybrid approach (plan-driven for core + agile for features) ensures adaptability.
+* The plan-driven approach (plan-driven for core) ensures base adaptability for future changes that can help user experience.
 * These requirements are written generally enough that the same structure could support all appointment-based businesses in the future (e.g., salons, dentists, mechanics).